ANNOUCEMENT:

 GRADING

 Homework: There will be weekly ungraded homework assignments meant to familiarize you with the material and types of questions that will appear on the exams.
-The answers to the assignments will be covered during office hours, the Wednesday evening office hours (6-7 PM) of the TA, Frank Stearns.
+The answers to the assignments will be covered during office hours, and the Wednesday evening office hours (7-8 PM) of the TA, Frank Stearns.

 Exams: There will be two 1 hr and 15 minute exams during the semester, each worth 100 points, and a final third exam on the last day of class (during the Final Exam Period (200 pts).
 The Final will consist of 1/2 material not covered in Exams I and II and 1/2 cumulative (material on exams I and II).
 The lowest exam score of your first two exams will be dropped.
 The Final will count towards your grade.
 Total Exam Grade: 300 pts (100 pts from either of exam 1 or exam 2, plus 200 pts from the final).

 Exams will consist of definitions, problems, short answer questions and multiple-choice questions and will come exclusively from lecture material.
 Lectures will mostly mirror the textbook.
 The readings from Darwin will reinforce points made in the text book and in class.
-NOTE THAT FOR THE SECOND EXAM THERE WILL BE A TAKE-HOME 15 PT ESSAY: THIS ESSAY will be turned in at the exam, and please limit yourself to 1- 1.5 pages.
-Using chapter 4 from Darwin and material from chapter 11 from Freeman and Herron, discuss how asymmetric limits on reproductive success may lead to sexual selection and discuss the behavioral consequences for the different sexes, USE at LEAST 3 examples from the text.
+NOTE THAT FOR THE SECOND EXAM THERE WILL BE A TAKE-HOME 15 PT ESSAY: THIS ESSAY will be turned in at the exam, and please limit yourself to 1- 1.5 pages (DOUBLE SPACE):

 Examinations are Major Scheduling Events, and thus need written medical verification for excused absence due to illness.